-By incorporating additional parameters to the reconstruction of $\rho_{\tt DE}(z)/\rho_{\tt c,0}$ the fit to the data becomes better than the standard model, as shown by the negative values of the $\Delta\chi^2$ as well as on the right panel of Fig \ref{fig:fitness_full_panth}.
+By incorporating additional parameters to the reconstruction of $\rho_{\tt DE}(z)/\rho_{\tt c,0}$ the fit to the data becomes better than the standard model, as shown by the negative values of the $\Delta\chi^2$ on the bottom panel of Fig \ref{fig:fitness_full_panth}.
 Even though this behaviour is expected by the increased of complexity, it is accompanied by a penalization incorporated into the Bayes Factor, shown in the green part of Fig \ref{fig:fitness_full_panth}.
-As the number of nodes/bins increases we expect the values of $B_{\Lambda \text{CDM},i}$ do so too, however, an important point to note is the existence of a valley on this factor up to 4 parameters, where the first three have negative values indicating an evidence in favor (but still inconclusive) to our reconstructions, and also reflected on the improvement of the $\chi^2$.
-The reason of this happening may be due to the data having a preference for an energy density with a bump located at $z\approx 1.2$ and then as the redshift becomes larger $\rho_{\tt DE}(z)$ decreases until reaching a zero value, and even passing through negative values, but still statistically consistent with zero.
-That is, by having at least two or more amplitudes our reconstruction methodology allows to be flexible enough to present this behavior, as seen in the first three columns of Fig \ref{fig:nodes_full_panth_eos}.
+As the number of nodes/bins increases we expect the values of $B_{\Lambda \text{CDM},i}$ to do so too, however, an important point to note is the existence of a valley on this factor up to 4 parameters, where the first three have negative values indicating an evidence in favor (but still inconclusive) to our reconstructions, and also reflected on the improvement of the $\chi^2$.
+This may be happening due to the data having a preference for an energy density with a bump located at $z\approx 1.2$ and then as the redshift becomes larger $\rho_{\tt DE}(z)$ decreases until reaching a zero value, and even passing through negative values, but still statistically consistent with zero.
+That is, by having at least two amplitudes our reconstruction methodology is flexible enough to present this behavior, as seen in the first three columns of Fig \ref{fig:nodes_full_panth_eos}.
 As we continue adding more parameters, the presence of a possible sign change in the energy density is more pronounced.
-This transition occurs nearby $z\approx 2$ and in the region around $z\approx 2.5$ the deviation from the cosmological constant is maximum.
+This transition occurs near $z\approx 2$, and in the region around $z\approx 2.5$ the deviation from the cosmological constant peaks.
 The general behaviour of our reconstructions is reflected by these two main features, which together provide a deviation up to $2.8\sigma$ from the standard model.